lansfy/gonkex/README.md

 Uses various response strategies, depending on the request method.

-When receiving a request with a method not defined in methodVary, the test will be considered failed.
+When receiving a request with a method not defined in `methodVary`, the test will be considered failed.

 Parameters: